Mesh

 mesh

-# Create iterator from collection
+# Create a lazy iterator from a List<T>

 let iter = Iter.from([1, 2, 3, 4, 5])